 They’ll need to battle them to secure the treasure.
 By weaving a story around the hunt, you can ignite their imagination and provide them with a fun time that they’ll likely want to repeat as soon as possible.

 4. Pack Good Food

-Maybe you want to have some delicious sandwiches or soups.
+Maybe you want to have some delicious sandwiches, fruit or soups.
 Perhaps something as simple as bringing along meat that you can cook at the park is achievable.

 You can even cut up a few slices of cake and bring them to the picnic.
 When you open up that basket or freezer, the table set should wow your family rather than make them shrug their shoulders in indifference.

 5. Location, Location, Location